 Can cardiovascular disease be prevented?

-About 50% of heart disease in the USA is caused by things within our control (modifiable risk).
-This means that, by educating yourself and working with your doctor or care provider, you can have a big impact on your heart health.
+About 50% of heart disease in the USA is caused by things within our control (modifiable risks).
+This means that by educating yourself and working with your doctor or care provider, you can have a big impact on your heart health.

 What helps prevent cardiovascular disease?